 Withum’s SOC Team can put you in a position of strength and provide you with the SOC audit services you need.
 We understand that your time and employee resources are limited.
 We also know that one-size does not fit all, as controls are only sustainable when they fit realistically with the needs of the organization.
 Our efficient customized work programs are designed to fit your business model, so you can develop realistic and sustainable best-practice methodologies.

 We aid the organizations we work with in understanding the different internal control reporting options that are available (1, 2, 3 and Cybersecurity), and which option(s), if any, is ideal for their particular scenario, including client, regulatory, and business needs.

-SOC 1SM (formerly referred to as SSAE 16 and SAS 70) reports are intended to evaluate the effect of the controls at the service organization on the user entities’ financial statement assertions.
-SOC 1 reports have become an essential tool for organizations to use for the purpose of compliance with laws and regulations, such as the Sarbanes-Oxley Act and for the user entities’ auditors as they plan and perform audits of financial statements.
+The SOC 1SM Audit Report (formerly referred to as SSAE 16 and SAS 70) is intended to evaluate the effect of the internal controls at a service organization on the user entities’ financial statement assertions.
+SOC 1SM audit reports have become an essential tool for businesses to use for the purpose of assessing the risks associated with their service organizations.
+Additionally, this is used as a tool to comply with industry laws and regulations, such as the Sarbanes-Oxley Act, and for their entities’ auditors as they plan and perform audits of financial statements.

-The framework for SOC 2SM was established to provide a means for Service Organizations to obtain an independent assessment of their control environment and supporting controls when they were providing a service on a subject matter other than financial reporting.
-SOC 2SM reports enable Service Organizations to provide an in-depth look at the controls related to Security, Availability, Processing Integrity, Confidentiality and/or Privacy that they have implemented to support the service they are providing.
-These reports give stakeholders a:
+The framework for the SOC 2SM audit report was established to provide a means for Service Organizations to obtain an independent assessment of their internal control environment and supporting controls when they were providing a service other than financial reporting.
+A SOC 2SM audit reports enable Service Organizations to provide an in-depth look at their internal controls related to Security, Availability, Processing Integrity, Confidentiality and/or Privacy that they have implemented to support the service they are providing.
+SOC 2 reports give stakeholders a: